Important Technical Notes

 The whitish kinks occur when PVC is unfolded in a cold state.
 This does not affect the function.
 Since PVC is a thermoplastic, the kinks will reharmonize when exposed to sunlight (heat).
 The kinks can also be smoothed with the help of a hair dryer.
 Use a hairdryer with heat level 3 and a workshop dryer with heat level 1, and always make sure that the PVC is not overheated.
 Finally, rub the kinks lightly with ethyl ester, see video.

-Chaps + Cover
+UV-rays - Chaps + Cover

 Oar Holder - Ball Head Nut

 The ball head nut must not be twisted when it is put on, otherwise the internal thread will be damaged.
 It must be easy to unscrew.
 As a rule, only tighten lightly, especially when it is hot, otherwise the threads may become caked after cooling.
 The threads must be clean and free of sand or salt deposits.
 It is very advantageous to rub the internal thread with a little sour-free marine grease so that the thread remains flexible.
+If the nut is stuck, please do not use force, a little penetrating oil works wonders.

 Replacement of the oar holder mechanics